 We may earn money or products from the companies or links mentioned in this post.

-With two-year-old twins, it can be hard to get anything done during the day.
+With three-year-old twins, it can be hard to get anything done during the day.
 Luckily, I learned when my oldest was this age that the best way to get things done was to have him help with the chores.
 Some might think that there aren’t many chores that toddlers can do, but really, there is a lot they can do.
 Yes, some of it will require you going and doing it again after them, but they can at least help a little.
 If nothing else, these chores for toddlers will help teach kids to help around the house.

 I sometimes find myself overwhelmed that I am unable to accomplish more at home during the day with my twins.
 I few months ago I started to feel like no matter how much I cleaned, they could undo my work faster than I could do it.
 That is when I realized that it was time to start getting my toddlers involved in the house work.
 They already picked up their toys every day (sometimes twice a day) but I realized they were ready for more.